sygongcode/scumi-for-sci-RNAd-seq3/README.md

 Therefore, we can map the observed cell barcodes to the candidate cell barcodes by putting the candidate cell barcodes in a file (`$sciRNAseq_RT_barcode` in our case) and use it as an input to `count_umi`.
 For other protocols such as inDrops, as there are three cell barcodes for each fragment (two cell barcodes plus a sample barcode), we can put the corresponding cell barcodes in three files (without headers) and use these three files as inputs to `count_umi`.
+The 10x Chromium candidate cell barcodes (both v2 and v3) can be downloaded from the Cell Ranger software suite.
+For sci-RNA-seq, inDrops, and CEL-Seq2, their candidate cell barcodes (used in our study [https://www.biorxiv.org/content/10.1101/632216v2](https://www.biorxiv.org/content/10.1101/632216v2)) can be found in the `data\cell_barcode` folder.

 If for some reasons, the candidate cell barcodes for one cell barcode are unknown, you can use `None` as input.
 For example, assuming that `CB2` is unknown, we can use `$cell_barcode_file_one None $cell_barcode_three` as inputs, where `$cell_barcode_file_one` and `$cell_barcode_file_three` are the candidate cell barcode files for cell barcode one and cell barcode three, respectively.